Polali Jayarama Bhat: Career

-He has rich experience in all the facets of banking operations.
+Bhat had rich experience in all facets of banking operations.
 He was on the Board of Universal Sompo General Insurance Company Ltd., a joint venture of the Bank, from 2007 to 2009.

-Jayarama Bhat was a member on Management Committee of the Indian Banks Association (IBA) from August 2010 to August 2014, during which period he was also the chairman of 'IBA Committee on Member Private Sector Banks'.
-Presently, he is a member of IBA Standing Committee on Retail Banking.
+Jayarama Bhat was a member of the Management Committee of the Indian Banks Association (IBA) from August 2010 to August 2014, during which period he was also the chairman of 'IBA Committee on Member Private Sector Banks'.
+He was a member of IBA Standing Committee on Retail Banking.
 During his tenure as managing director, the bank has secured many awards in the field of IT, CSR, MSME, etc.

-Recognition

-Bhat is the honorary president of Bankers' Club in Mangaluru.
-He has been conferred with several awards including the Aryabhata International Award and the Outstanding Manager Award by Mangalore Management Association and the A. Shama Rao Memorial Outstanding Achievement Award.
+Bhat was the honorary president of Bankers' Club in Mangaluru.
+He was conferred with several awards including the Aryabhata International Award and the Outstanding Manager Award by Mangalore Management Association and the A. Shama Rao Memorial Outstanding Achievement Award.
 He was awarded T. A. Pai Memorial Shrestha Banker award by Delhi Kannadiga.
 He has also been awarded CEO with HR Orientation by Asia Pacific HRM Congress.
 He was bestowed with the New Year Award-2015 jointly by Manipal University, Academy of General Education and Syndicate Bank.